zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 Private keys are used to sign tokens.
 Public keys are used to verify tokens.
 OIDC clients need the public key to verify ID tokens.
-Oauth2 API apps might need the public key if they want to client-side verification of a JWT access tokens, instead of [introspection](/docs/apis/openidoauth/endpoints#introspection_endpoint).
+OAuth2 API apps might need the public key if they want to client-side verification of a JWT access tokens, instead of [introspection](/docs/apis/openidoauth/endpoints#introspection_endpoint).
-ZITADEL uses public key verification when API calls are made or when the user-info or introspection endpoints are called with a JWT access token.
+ZITADEL uses public key verification when API calls are made or when the userInfo or introspection endpoints are called with a JWT access token.

 :::info